 Drewe Jackson – BCom, MSc Finance, CFA

 Mr Drewe Jackson was appointed to the Board in August 2016.
 Drewe has been involved in capital markets and investment for 25 years including more than 10 years as a portfolio manager in London with Cazenove Capital and Herald Investment Management.
-Drewe is currently a Director of TicketMates Pty Ltd, Australia’s largest tour ticketing system, and the Investment Manager for the RACQ Group.
+Drewe is currently a Director of TicketMates Pty Ltd, Australia’s largest tour ticketing system, , and the Head of Group Investment for the RACQ Group.
 He sits on the advisory panel of the RACQ Foundation which assists community groups affected by natural disasters and is a member of the policy committee of the RACQ Superannuation Plan.

 Dr John Vance – MBBS, PhD, FRACP

 Dr John Vance OAM was elected as a Director in August 2008.
 Dr Vance was a Consultant Paediatrician who worked as Associate Professor in the Department of Paediatrics and Child Health at The University of Queensland and Mater Children’s Hospital.
 He retired in 1996 due to a significant vision disability as a result of retinitis pigmentosa.
 He is a client of Guide Dogs Queensland and has trained with a White Cane, the UltraCane and subsequently a Guide Dog.
 He lectures Orientation and Mobility trainees and advocates for people who are vision impaired with Queensland Rail.
 He is Chairperson of Guide Dogs Queensland’s Client Services Liaison Committee and is a member of the Volunteer Peer Support Program.
 Dr Vance is a passionate lawn bowler and since 2000 has represented Queensland at the Australian Blind Bowls Championships for the last 15 years.
 He was awarded the OAM in January 2014 for services to the blind and those with low vision